Reshma1007/gmail_api/README.md

+use google cloud platform to get client id
+>create a account in cloud plateform and create the project.
+>use credentials to get client id

 A standalone Python script that integrates with Gmail API and performs some rule based operations on emails.

 Task Details & Breakdown: